SebastianSalasDCI/Exercise_express/README.md

 	These titles can be obtained by using the function `Object.Keys(data[0])`
  10. Then we do something similar with the `tbody_content`.
 We should create each of the rows
- 11. hen we do something similar with the `tbody_content`.
+ 11. Then we do something similar with the `tbody_content`.
 Use `forEach()` with the data array and then create the each of the rows.
+ 12. Finally send the data to the `<thead>` and `<tbody>` elements, by assigning the `innerHTML` property of these components to the files
+ 13. Call the `obtain_data` at the end of the file so y
- 12. Now the Delete part depends on how did you decide to implemented.
+ 14. Now the Delete part depends on how did you decide to implemented.
 If you used a form in the html is not needed to do more in the Javascript file.
 If you decided to go by adding the onclick event to the rows in the table, then is needed to create another function in the Javascript file.
- 13. **Only if the you add the onclick events to the rows of the table follow the next steps. if not continue with part 3**
+ 15. **Only if the you add the onclick events to the rows of the table follow the next steps. if not continue with part 3**
- 14.
+ 15.

 ## Part 3.
 Back End